 In general, the juvenile justice system intends to rehabilitate rather than punish.
 However, juveniles can receive harsher punishments and sentences if they become repeat offenders.

-If a minor commits a crime or a “delinquent act,” they are sent to juvenile court.
+If a minor commits a juvenile crime in Colorado or a “delinquent act,” they are sent to juvenile court.
 This differs from an adult court system in that there is no jury in a juvenile court.
 Rather, juvenile court judges will look at the evidence presented by a prosecutor and reach a decision on their own.

 What are the most common juvenile crimes?